virtualvivek/iOS-13-Calculators/README.md

 <?php include 'include/Calculator.html';?>
 ```
 #### OR
-Simply copy the html code and add between you code.
+Simply copy the html code and add between you page.

+​
+​
+​
+​
+​
+​
+​

 #### Requirements